hdrpknc/Reference-work/extension.md

 - [ ] create z_role for your catalog, group & service on frontend
 > 1. Give z_role to your user
-> 2. On tab menu add your fiori catalog(and group) to the menu
+> 2. On tab menu: add your fiori catalog(and group) to the menu
-> 3. On tab authorization give you role the authorization for your extended odata-service
+> 3. On tab authorization: give your role the authorization for your extended odata-service
       1. asdf
 _____________________________________
 #### deploy and test extension